jimburtoft/NeuronStuff/modernbert/Readme.md

 Inferentia1 didn't work because it supports Pytorch 1.1.3.
 I could only load an older version of transformers ( 4.38.2) that didn't recognize modernbert.
 If you can load the graph somehow and trace it you may be able to run it.

+Optimum Neuron runs 2x faster for the same sequence length , batch size, and auto-cast setting.
+The Optimum Neuron library supports models with the Neuronx Distributed library.
+I'm not sure if that is the difference or if they are compiling with a different setting.